 The dialogue process included several discussions with Srilatha Batliwala, and we realized that there is very little documentation of the vast array of experiments and experiences with collective feminist leadership.
 Thus the idea emerged for the From me to we initiative (De mí a nosotres/De moi à nous/De me a nós) – our attempt to map the practices of collective feminist leadership worldwide.
 We are aiming for a collective feminist process of knowledge building, through mapping, documenting and archiving collective feminist leadership experiences from around the world.
 We are proud to assert that this is a voluntary and collective initiative – there are no donors and no funding behind us, and its implementation depends on your participation.

 The From me to we initiative is a collective and iterative process that aims to collect and distribute a creative map interweaving and describing the practices of collective feminist leadership, through an open call for submissions on a yearly basis.
 This initiative is part of the Unpacking Collective Feminist Leadership project, and is grounded in this introductory article that includes resources and references, for what we consider the elements and core aspects of the practice of collective feminist leadership.
-We aim to publish a map with collective feminist leadership stories renewed every year, starting with the launch of the first creative map within the second half of 2022.
+We aim to publish a map with collective feminist leadership stories renewed every year, starting with the launch of the first creative map on 1 July 2022.

 Our hope is to gather the stories of resistance and change in the way leadership is shared and practiced, aligned with feminist values and politics, and highlight how these attempt to dismantle and reconstruct the dominant neoliberal, competitive and self-centred paradigm and narrative of leadership.
 It aims to explore and go deeper into the structures and practices that underpin and sustain collective feminist leadership and power, and their attempts to create new models of collective feminist governance within groups, organizations and movements.
 We believe there are multiple and diverse spaces, organizations, movements, collectives, communities, groups and contexts practising collective feminist leadership – and that while these practices and experiences may be in diverse locations and contexts, they are all interconnected.
 They are weaved in transnational constellations of transformative feminist power - drawing inspiration from FRIDA The Young Feminist Fund's constellations concept and vision.